Best USB-C battery packs: We review the top portable chargers for your phone or tablet

 - What to look for

 - The complicated world of USB-C

-With Amazon seemingly overrun by inexpensive battery packs, each one claiming faster charging and better efficiency than the next, it’s hard to know just what you are getting.
-So we went out, purchased fancy testing equipment, and gathered batteries priced high and low, with capacities all over the place.
+Of course, inexpensive battery packs abound, particularly on Amazon, with each one claiming faster charging and better efficiency than the next.
+To help you make an informed choice, we went out and purchased fancy testing equipment, then gathered batteries priced high and low, with capacities all over the place.

-Below you’ll find our recommendations for various classes of battery packs, but be sure to read through our list of reviews, linked to at the bottom of this page, to help you find the best battery pack for your needs.
+Below you’ll find our picks for various classes of USB-C battery packs, but be sure to read through our list of reviews, linked at the bottom of this page, to help you find the right battery pack for your needs.

 This is a tough one.
-Most of the packs tested performed well, with little to differentiate them.
+After another round of testing, we again found that most of the packs tested performed well, with little to differentiate them.
 A battery pack not only needs to charge your devices in a timely manner, it has to charge itself without taking a lifetime.
-It’s not as straightforward as picking the pack with the highest capacity and the most ports.
+It’s not as straightforward as picking the pack with the highest capacity, most ports, or best efficiency.